Campus girls swooned over him, the ones from Central Kenya were mesmerized by his fluency in Kikuyu

 At the time, men and women shared hostels.
 To the then strong Adventist, campus was akin to Sodom and Gomorrah, forcing Ken to rent in Milimani- a house so tiny it had no space for a pet cat.

 Living in Milimani only accentuated mistaken identities: Ken Ouko, many thought, was related to Dr Robert Ouko.
-But alas! he was the son of Mzee Calo Ouko of Homabay County, but who had graduated top of his B.A. class, the record still stands.
+But alas! he was the son of Mzee Calo Ouko, one-time Councillor in Homabay County, but who had graduated top of his B.A. class, the record still stands.
 Just ask Prof Enos Njeru-he who collectively labelled his students “cassava cultivators.”
 Danida, the Danish international agency, funded his Masters degree.

 It is not clear how Ken Ouko, who enjoyed the mistaken identity, used it.
 But in 1992, Kenya held its first multiparty elections.
 President Daniel arap Moi feared losing to the Opposition.
 Also fearing lose of status quo were children of prominent political families.
 To help Moi win, they founded one of Africa’s most formidable political campaign machineries-Youth for Kanu ’92 or YK’92-fashioned after the youth wing of UK’s Labour Party.